ConorTighe/GalwayTourism/README.md

 6. Events

+7. Last Seen

-7. About App
+8. About App

-The first 5 will give to details related to the topic and buttons to show there location and there website, the events button will bring you to a website with up and coming events in Galway, the About App button will bring you to the user guide and source code.
+The first 5 will give to details related to the topic and buttons to show there location and there website, the events button will bring you to a website with up and coming events in Galway, The Last Seen tab shows you the last landmark you've visited and the About App button will bring you to the user guide and source code.

 #References: